alexwlchan/alexwlchan.net/src/_drafts/randline.md

 ## Implementing Algorithm L in an efficient way

-If we don't know $n$ upfront, we could save all the items and only then generate the random variables $u_1, \ldots, u_n ~ U[0,1]$ -- but that's precisely the sort of inefficient thinking I'm trying to fix!
+If we don't know $n$ upfront, we could save all the items and only then generate the random variables $u_1, \ldots, u_n \sim U[0,1]$ -- but that's precisely the sort of inefficiency I'm trying to avoid!

-But we don't need to: the nice thing about this algorithm is that we only need to track the $k$ smallest items we've seen so far.
+Fortunately, we don't need to: the nice thing about this algorithm is that we only need to track the $k$ smallest items we've seen so far.
 Once an item is larger than the $k$ smallest, we can safely discard it because we know it'll never be used.

 Here's the approach I took:

-1. Create an empty "reservoir" of $k$ items
+1. Create an empty "reservoir" of $k$ items.

 2. As you get items, assign each one a "weight" and start filling the reservoir.
     If you run out of items before you fill the reservoir, you're done.

     Track the largest weight in the reservoir.

-3. Once the reservoir is full, for each new item assign it a weight.
+3. Once the reservoir is full, go through the remaining items one-by-one.

+    For each item, assign it a weight.
     *   If the weight of this new item is larger than the largest weight already in the reservoir, discard the item.
         It's not in the $k$ smallest so we don't care about it.
     *   If the weight of this new item is smaller than the largest weight already in the resevoir, then add it to the reservoir and remove the previously-largest item.
         Recalculate the largest weight in the reservoir.

-This approach means we only have to hold $k+1$ items and $k+1$ weights in memory at a time -- much more efficient, and it should scale to an arbitrarily large number of inputs.
+This approach means we only have to hold a fixed number of items/weights in memory at a time -- much more efficient, and it should scale to an arbitrarily large number of inputs.
 It's a bit too much code to include here, but you can read my Rust implementation [on GitHub](https://github.com/alexwlchan/randline/blob/66df6d72aafeacfb637ffdc1da3980271fc2b28b/src/sampling.rs).
 I wrote some tests, which include a statistical test -- I run the sampling code 10,000 times, and check the results are the uniform distribution I want.

 The Wikipedia article outlines some "simplifications", but I didn't implement any of them.
+(I thought the basic idea was simple enough, and they actually made it more complicated.)